VMGWARE/vATCSuite/README.md

 2. MYSQL: My current server setup is running 10.3.36-MariaDB-log-cll-lve
 3. cURL: is used to fetch weather info, so this function must be enabled.

-## Basic rules:

-1. Credit me for any use.
-2. Do NOT, and I mean DO NOT charge for this, or put it behind a paywall.

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.